andycranston/pixeldetail/README.md

 filename-detail.bmp
 ```

-Be warned that if an existing file called `filename-detail.bmp` already exists it will be overritten without warning.
+Be warned that if a file called `filename-detail.bmp` already exists it
+will be overritten without warning.

 ## Command line option `--wide`

-The width of the pixel boxes can be changed from the defaulkt 48 pixels to any reasonable value.
+The width of the pixel boxes can be changed from the default 48 pixels
+to any reasonable value.
 For example:

 ```
 python pixeldetail.py --wide 64